tableau/hyper-db/website/docs/sql/datatype/index.md

 Hyper provides a rich set of native data types.

-Generally, Hyper's type system can be divided into two buckets: _atomic_ types which describe single values, and _composite_ types which describe collection of values.
+Generally, Hyper's type system can be divided into two buckets: _atomic_ types, which describe single values, and _composite_ types, which describe collections of values.
-However, this distinction is made for educational puproses only; both kinds are equally supported, and there is no fundamental limitation applying to either category.
+However, this distinction is made for educational purposes only; both kinds are equally supported, and there is no fundamental limitation applying to either category.

 ## Atomic Types

 Atomic Types comprise fundamental, general-purpose data types.
-The following table lits all available atomic types.
+The following table lists all available atomic types.
-Most of the alternative names listed in the "Aliases" column are supported for compatibility with Postgres.
+Most of the alternative names listed in the "Aliases" column are supported for compatibility with PostgreSQL.

 Name|Aliases|Description
 ---|---|---